 Goal: Use the insights gathered to systematically optimize your page, ensuring it performs at its best over time.

-Add unique UTM parameters to target URLs to differentiate audience segments.
-For example, a URL could include “utm_campaign=pricing+saas” to identify a specific user segment.
 These UTM parameters tell your website which version of the page the visitor should see.

 Create a Personalization Experience: Set up a new personalization experience inside your personalization campaign dashboard.
 For each user segment, create an individual experience with specific URL targeting criteria.
 Define the audience based on their UTM campaign parameters or other behavioral data points, ensuring each segment sees personalized content that matches their unique needs.

 Set Up Your Personalized Page: Use Intempt’s Visual Editor to create different versions of your page.
-No engineering required—simply tweak headlines, images, and content to speak directly to each audience segment.
+No engineering required - simply tweak headlines, images, and content to speak directly to each audience segment.

 Launch and Monitor: Once everything is in place, launch the campaign.
 You can track how different segments interact with personalized versions of your page through Personalization analytics, allowing for continuous optimization.
+You’ll see the conversion lift based on AI.

-Imagine you’re running an ad campaign for your marketing tool that targets both SaaS companies and eCommerce stores.
+Imagine you’re running an ad campaign for your marketing tool that targets both SaaS companies and e-commerce stores.
 Your current landing page is generic, serving everyone the same way.
 However, you know that SaaS users care about scalability and smooth onboarding, while eCommerce customers want conversion-focused features and real-life success stories.
 So you decide to create two personalized landing experiences from the same landing page.

 Set Up Your Ad Campaigns: